-Plaques with the words “Steel Deck” or “Excess Oil” are also used to indicate the reason that the slippery conditions might be present.
+Plaques with the words “Steel Deck” or “Excess Oil” are also used to indicate other reasons for slippery conditions.

 When there are two turns or two curves ahead, you will typically see the yellow Reveres Turn or Reverse Curve sign.
 These signs tell you to slow down and be prepared to turn first to the right or left, and then in the opposite direction.

-When you approach any of the signs below, you turn left and then right.
+When you approach any of the signs above, you turn left and then right.

 You may find an advisory speed plaque below the sign.
-Slow down to the recommended speed.
+For safe driving, you should always slow down to the recommended speed.
 In adverse weather conditions, you should slow down even more.

-There may also be a distance plaque, telling you how many miles of winding road you should expect.
+There may also be a distance plaque, telling you how many miles of winding road you should expect ahead.

 Will These Signs Be on Your DMV Written Test?

-Yes, there is a great chance you will see one of these signs (or both) on your test.
+Yes, since they cause confusion for many new drivers, there is a great chance you will see one of these signs (or both) on your test.